So what is Cloudflare?

 If too many requests came in at once, that server could be overwhelmed and crash, becoming unresponsive to anyone trying to access the resources it hosted.

 This made it difficult for owners of Internet properties to provide content that was fast, safe, and reliable.
 Cloudflare was created to ease these difficulties and empower users with the resources to make their sites, apps, and blogs safe and performant.
 This is done through the use of a powerful edge network that provides content and other services as close to you as possible, so you get the information as fast as possible.

-You see, Einstein figured out some time ago that the speed of light is a hard upper limit on how fast you can communicate; there comes a point when the only thing you can the only thing you can do is move the content and computation closer!
-That’s why we put 152 data centers all across the world: to give you what you’re looking for quickly!
+You see, Einstein figured out some time ago that the speed of light is a hard upper limit on how fast you can communicate; there comes a point when the only thing you can do is move the content and computation closer!
+That’s why we put data centers in 200 cities all across the world: to give you what you’re looking for quickly!

 Cloudflare also provides security by protecting Internet properties from malicious activity like DDoS attacks, malicious bots, and other nefarious intrusions.

 And allows website owners to easily insert applications into their websites without needing to be a developer.

 Our services run silently in the background, keeping many of the websites and services you depend on up and running.